All Episodes

 Trump make America great again.

-We'll post the link to this ad at Rush Limbaugh.com so you can see it.
+We'll post the link to this ad at rushlimbaugh.com so you can see it.

-But this is how it goes.
+But this is how it goes when it comes to facing our toughest opponents.

 Trump make America great again with Hillary barking.

-So just first ad 15 seconds, people are going to eat it up.
+People are going to eat it up.

 We'll be back.